newts7/whatsKonsole/readMe.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License.

 ##Risk factors

-* The cellphone from which bot is registered should be connected to internet.
+The cellphone from which bot is registered should be connected to internet.